andrew-johnson-4/lambda-mountain/README.md

 There are no hidden layers in the compiler.
 The programmer gets to inspect and verify *every single transformation down to individual instructions*.

+### Is the Type System Novel?

+LM soundly integrates several features that are useful but historically hard to combine.
+The type system is not decidable in the general case, but by providing type annotations on all overloaded functions it becomes decidable.

+* Plural Types (Types behave more like logical predicates)
+* Higher Order Functions (Functional Programming)
+* Parametric Polymorphism (Generic Programming)
+* Subtyping (Class Hierarchies)
+* Ad-Hoc Polymorphism (Function Hierarchies)

 <a href="https://github.com/andrew-johnson-4/-/wiki#mascot"> <img src="https://raw.githubusercontent.com/andrew-johnson-4/-/main/DOBY.jpg" height=200 title="Doby being a prototypical ass."> </a>